-(14) Assets for rights to use property, furniture and equipment, net
+(14) Assets for rights of use of property, furniture and equipment, net-

-The Bank, La Inmobiliaria, and the Casa de Bolsa rent land, commercial premises and office spaces for their branches, offices and ATMs mostly.
-Leases are generally executed for periods of 5 years, with the option to one or two extensions of 5 years each.
+The Bank rents land, commercial premises and office space for its branches, offices and ATMs mostly.
+Leases are generally executed for periods of 5 years with the option to one or two extensions of 5 years each.
 Lease payments generally have annual increase based on the NPI and every 5 years rents are renegotiated for market adjustments and others with pre-established increases.